Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 When I layered in financial data, the connection became clearer.
 Gucci maintained a 91% DTC share from 2021 through 2024.
 By the traditional playbook, that should protect the brand.
 But revenue dropped from €10.5B to €7.7B anyway, and operating margins slid from 38.2% to 33.1% (and below reporting threshold in 2024).
 High DTC share didn't save Gucci from declining brand perception.

-Compare that with Richemont — Cartier's parent — which grew DTC share from 55% to 71% over the same period while maintaining 33% operating margins.
+Compare that with Richemont Cartier's parent which grew DTC share from 55% to 71% over the same period while maintaining 33% operating margins.
 Cartier also scores 0.56 in sentiment with 72 mentions.
 The brands winning on perception are also winning on performance.

 ---

 ## What I Built

 ### Data Collection (Python)
-Scraped Reddit's public JSON endpoints — no API key needed.
-Pulled posts and comments from r/Watches, r/luxury, r/fashion, r/femalefashionadvice, r/malefashionadvice, r/LuxuryLifeHabits, and r/Jewellery.
+Scraped Reddit's public JSON endpoints no API key needed :) Pulled posts and comments from r/Watches, r/luxury, r/fashion, r/femalefashionadvice, r/malefashionadvice, r/LuxuryLifeHabits, and r/Jewellery.
 Each post was matched against brand-specific keyword lists (catching both "Bulgari" and "Bvlgari," for example).
 The scraping script handles rate limiting, pagination, and comment threading automatically.

 ### Sentiment Analysis (VADER)
 Ran every mention through VADER, a sentiment model built for social media text.
 It understands that "AMAZING" scores higher than "amazing" and "great!!!" beats "great."
 Each mention got a score from -1 to +1, then I classified them as Positive (≥0.05), Negative (≤-0.05), or Neutral.